emmajanedrews/base-template/_posts/2017-01-03-how-will-the-orlando-real-estate-market-change-in-2017.md

 {% include pullquote.html %}

 Those rising interest rates will put downward pressure on pricing and impact inventory even more.
-People who want to move up into a larger home may get priced out of the market thanks to those higher interest rates. &nbsp;Buyers may stay in lower-priced homes to avoid paying a higher mortgage rate.&nbsp;
+People who want to move up into a larger home may get priced out of the market thanks to those higher interest rates.
+Buyers may stay in lower-priced homes to avoid paying a higher mortgage rate.&nbsp;

 The good news is that **Orlando is one of the top 10 growing real estate markets in the country**.
 Next year, we can expect another 5% to 6% increase in home prices, so there are lots of opportunities for buyers and sellers.&nbsp;